CCSI-Toolset/measurement-optimization/README.md

-# measurement-opt
+# Measurement Optimization

+This repository contains code and results for paper: Measure this, not that: Optimizing the cost and model-based information content of measurements

-## Required dependencies
+## Installation instructions

 How to create an environment to run code:

+### Step 1: create a new environment
-1. create new environment with `Conda` with `python` version 3.8
+- create new environment, called for e.g. `measurement_optimization`, with `conda` with `Python` version 3.8

-  `conda create --name <env_name> python=3.8`
+`conda create --name measurement_optimization python=3.8`

+`conda activate measurement_optimization`

-2. install `IDAES-PSE`
+### Step 2: install `IDAES-PSE`
+- this step provides `Ipopt` solver, but this solver is not necessary for reproducing paper results
+- we did not test if the code can run without this step

 `pip install idaes-pse`

 `idaes get-extensions`

-3. install `Pyomo` from specified branches
+### Step 3: install `Pyomo` from specified branches
+- a generalization version is under working.
+For now, we use two different branches for each case study:

-  branch for kinetic case study:
+- branch for kinetic case study:

   `pip install git+https://github.com/jialuw96/pyomo.git@MindtpyReactor`

-  branch for rotary bed case study:
+- branch for rotary bed case study:

   `pip install git+https://github.com/jialuw96/pyomo.git@MindtpyRotary`

+### Step 4: install `GurobiPy`
-4. install `GurobiPy`.
-This is needed only for solving mixed-integer problems
+- this is needed only for solving mixed-integer problems

   `conda install -c gurobi gurobi`

+### Step 5: install `CyIpopt`
-5. install `CyIpopt`.
-This is needed only for D-optimality problems with grey-box modules
+- this is needed only for D-optimality problems with grey-box modules

    `conda install -c conda-forge cyipopt`

-Software versions we use for the results:
+### Software versions we use for the results

 `Python`: 3.8